-IV.
-ONLINE FINITE-QUEUE-AWARE ENERGY COST MINIMIZATION
+5 ONLINE ENERGY-SOURCE-AWARE COST MINIMIZATION

-In this section, we exploit Lyapunov optimization techniques to design an online finite-queue-aware algorithm to solve the energy cost minimization problem without requiring any priori knowledge of the network parameters.
+In this section, we exploit Lyapunov optimization techniques to design an online energy-source-aware algorithm to solve the energy cost minimization problem without requiring any priori knowledge of the network parameters.

 Before we delve into the details, we first reformulate P1 into an equivalent offline optimization problem P2.
-In particular, summing the inequality (25) over all $t \in \{0, 1, ..., T-1\}$, and taking expectation and limitation on both sides, we get
+In particular, summing the inequality (25) over all $t \in \{0, 1, ..., T - 1\}$ , and taking expectation and limitation on both sides, we get